apache/royale-docs/features/loading-external-data/amf.md

 ActionScript Message Format

 AMF is a great way to send data between an Apache Royale client and a backend server.
-The server could be written in Java, PHP, .NET, Ruby, Python and many other backend technologies.
+The server could be written in Java, PHP, ColdFusion, .NET, Ruby, Python or many other backend technologies.

 [Action Message Format (AMF)](https://en.wikipedia.org/wiki/Action_Message_Format){:target='_blank'} is a binary format used to serialize object graphs such as ActionScript objects and XML, or send messages between a client and a remote service.
-The Actionscript 3 language provides classes for encoding and decoding from the AMF format, also backend servers need to know how to encode and decode AMF.
+The ActionScript 3 language provides classes for encoding and decoding from the AMF format.
+Backend servers need to know how to encode and decode AMF.

-Since 2018, Apache Royale is capable to encode/decode AMF3 for all AS3 data types with the exception of flash Dictionary and Vector classes that we expect will be implemented in the future.
-AMF0 is not supported at this time.
-Some Applications are currently in production using the Apache Royale implementation.
+Since 2018, Apache Royale has been able to encode/decode AMF3 for all AS3 data types with the exception of Flash Dictionary and Vector classes.
+We expect to implement those data types the future.
+Royale does not support AMF0 at this time.
+Some applications are currently in production using the Apache Royale AMF implementation.

 ## Language back-end servers supporting AMF

-Here's a list of languages backend that supports AMF that can work with Apache Royale.
-Only a few has been tested with Apache Royale at this time:
+Here's a list of languages used to create backend servers that support AMF and can, in theory, work with Apache Royale.
+We have only tested a few of the servers with Apache Royale so far, and welcome learning of developers' experiences.

 | Server            | Library Name                                                                          | Royale Tested     |
 |------------------	|---------------------------------------------------------------------------------- 	|-----------------  |